TeaFlex/delicioso-api/README.md

     ```
     docker build -t delicioso .
     ```

+>Note: The created image contains the project in PRODUCTION mode.

 ## Database
 To make the database configuration easier, create a docker container as such: